DECISIONS ALREADY MADE

 |The Narrative Feature category is for fictional films that run 40 minutes or longer.
 Animated and Experimental films that meet these guidelines also qualify.

 |The Documentary Feature category is for non-fiction films that run 40 minutes or longer.
 Animated and Experimental films that meet these guidelines also qualify.

 |The Narrative Short category is for fictional films shorter than 39 minutes and 59 seconds.
 The winner of this category becomes Oscar-Qualified for the Academy Award® for Best Live-Action Short Film.

 |The Documentary Short category is for non-fiction films shorter than 39 minutes and 59 seconds.
 The winner of this category becomes Oscar-Qualified for the Academy Award® for Documentary Short Subject.

 |The Animated Short category is for films shorter than 39 minutes and 59 seconds that feature primarily animated content or stop-motion animation.
 The winner of this category becomes Oscar-Qualified for the Academy Award® for Best Animated Short Film.

-Films that feature live-action puppetry should be submitted under the puppetry category.
+Films that feature live-action puppetry belong in the puppetry category.